koenderks/aRtsy/README.md

 Good luck hunting for some good `seed`'s!
 Feel free to post a comment with your best artworks and the corresponding seed in the [GitHub discussions](https://github.com/koenderks/aRtsy/discussions).

 Contributions to `aRtsy` are very much appreciated!
-If you want to add your own type of artwork to the package so that others can create their own unique versions of it, feel free to make a pull request to the [GitHub repository](https://github.com/koenderks/aRtsy).
+If you want to add your own artwork to the package so that others can create unique versions of it, feel free to make a pull request to the [GitHub repository](https://github.com/koenderks/aRtsy).
 Don't forget to also adjust [generate-artwork.R](https://github.com/koenderks/aRtsy/blob/development/.github/workflows/generate_artwork.R) if you want the artwork to show up in the 'Artwork of the day' category and the twitter feed.

 ## Artwork of the day